-SCU is committed to protecting the environment and providing a safe and healthy campus and workplace.
+SCU is committed to protecting the environment and providing a safe and healthy workplace.

 General Safety Programs

-Working at Height Permit is required prior to commencing work if working at heights of six (6) feet or greater where no fall protection is in place; working from a ladder over twenty (20) feet in height; scaffolding work where the work platform is six (6) feet or higher from the ground or floor; and see program document for other situation where fall protection is required.
+A Working at Heights Permit is required prior to commencing work if working at a height of six (6) feet or greater where no fall protection is in place, working from a ladder over twenty (20) feet in height, and doing scaffolding work where the work platform is six (6) feet or higher from the ground or floor.
+See program document for other situations where fall protection is required.